Frequently Asked Questions

 -

 The first stage consists of an application form containing some personal and essay questions.
 We will review these applications on a rolling basis until the deadline.
 Successful applicants will be invited for Round 1 interviews.
 Those who advance past this stage will proceed to Round 2 interviews, and simultaneously, we will reach out to your references.
-After reviewing all this, final selections will be made based on the wholistic application.
+After reviewing all this, final selections will be made based on the holistic application.

 -